cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

   .click()     // more commands here
 ```

-Alternatively, if you are creating users it might just be easier to create the user and simply set whether you want the wizard shown ahead of time then.
+Alternatively, if you are creating users, it might just be easier to create the user and simply set whether you want the wizard to be shown ahead of time.
 That would avoid this check later.

 ***Embed data in the DOM:***

-Another valid strategy would be to embed data directly into the DOM, but do so in a way where this data is **always** present and query-able.
-It would have to be present 100% of the time, else this would not work.
+Another valid strategy would be to embed data directly into the DOM but to do so in a way that the data is **always** present and query-able.
+The data would have to be present 100% of the time, otherwise this strategy would not work.

 ```js
 cy.get('html').should('have.attr', 'data-wizard').then((wizard) => {